 Maximum ROI comes when workflows link across departments seamlessly.

-- Connected workflows: dashboards and automations link marketing campaigns, sales data, and product roadmaps.
+- Connected workflows: Dashboards and automations link marketing campaigns, sales data, and product roadmaps.

-- Industry examples: supports over 200 workflow examples across industries.
+- Industry examples: Supports over 200 workflow examples across industries.

-- Proactive risk management: automations identify bottlenecks before they escalate.
+- Proactive risk management: Automations identify bottlenecks before they escalate.

 Wrike’s cross-departmental workflows require careful permissions and blueprinting.
 Integration often demands ongoing administrative support.